HackZy01/eos-compilation/README.md

 # Elementary-OS-6-compile-script
 ![Elementary OS 6 Logo](https://github.com/HackZy01/Elementary-OS-compile-script/blob/main/images/eOS-6-Logo.png)

-Elementary OS 6 is in Early Acess so it may contain bugs or crash sometimes.
-I have daily driven eOS6 and it was fine, but it may differ on your device.

-This is .sh script that will compile Elementary OS 6 iso for you This script works only on Ubuntu and Debian and Arch based distros!
+This is .sh script that will compile Elementary OS 6.1 iso for you This script works only on Ubuntu and Debian and Arch based distros!